-When receiving long term disability (LTD) benefits, you need to be aware that your insurance company can terminate – or cut-off – your benefits.
-If the insurance company decides that you are no longer disabled, they can reduce or terminate your benefits with very little notice.
-It’s always important to review your policy for reasons your benefits can be terminated.
-Here we will touch on the most common reasons why benefits are canceled.
+When applying for long term disability (LTD) insurance benefits, you need to be aware that many claims are denied.
+Even if your disability insurance claim is initially approved, you need to be aware that your insurance company can terminate – or cut off – your benefits.
+If the insurance company decides that you are no longer disabled, they can terminate your benefits with very little notice that your disability claim was denied.
+In some cases, the claimant is unaware their claim has been closed until they do not receive their regularly scheduled payment.

 Not Applying for Social Security Benefits

-It is possible that you will be under video surveillance for a short period of time if the claims adjustor handling your LTD claim thinks that you are not truthful about your condition.
-During this time, the insurance company may hire a private investigator to monitor your activities and take pictures or videos of anything they see that contradicts what you have told the insurance company or the court.
+It is possible that you will be under video surveillance for a short period of time if the claims adjustor handling your long term disability claim thinks that you are not being entirely truthful about your symptoms and limitations.
+During this time, the insurance company can hire a private investigator to monitor your activities and take pictures or videos of anything they see that contradicts what you have told the insurance company or the court.

 Mental Health Conditions

 Most long term disability policies have a maximum payout of 24 months for a disability claim for mental health conditions.
 These conditions could include medical conditions like depression (including postpartum), bipolar disorder, PTSD, and anxiety.
 The insurance company uses the reasoning that these illnesses are hard to prove with medical testing and lab reports.
 They can be faked or exaggerated.
 Although these illnesses are serious, you must prove the existence of your illness and the resulting limitations.
 That is very hard to do.

 Many insurance companies are limiting long term disability insurance coverage for non-verifiable medical conditions such as migraine headaches and fibromyalgia under the self-reported symptoms limitation clause of the LTD policy.
 This clause is sometimes called the non-verifiable condition limitation.
 Here is some sample language that was taken from an Unum plan, which states: